turingschool/try-turing/popup-fe-num-guesser/index.md

 layout: lesson
 ---

-# Pop Up: Build a Number Guesser
+# Front-End Workshop: Build a Number Guesser

-some cute into

 _This will be best experienced on a desktop or laptop computer._